 ‘She’ sheds a trail of buttons as her coat flapped wild (having become ‘stones’ the buttons will later lead him back to her as his nightmare unfolds).
 Their pretext for being there is defined (Honeymooning) with a touch of intimate secrecy added (moonlighting).

-- According to the legend Orpheus secured the rescue of Eurydice from Hades by charming Pluto with his music.
-To lead her back to the land of the living a condition was imposed: he must not look back.
+According to the legend Orpheus secured the rescue of Eurydice from Hades by charming Pluto with his music.
+To allow him to lead her back to the land of the living a condition was imposed: he must not look back.
 He did look back and lost her.

 - going-away: traditionally the clothes that a bride changed into before she left on honeymoon were referred to as such;